 John R. and Wilkie Dolby Hogan Endowed Scholarship

 John Rean Hogan and Wilkie Frost Dolby Hogan were married in January 1992 in North Little Rock.
 Mr. Hogan died on March 7, 1999, at the age of 96, and Mrs. Hogan died on November 27, 2009, at the age of 94.
 “Wilkie” was born February 17, 1915, in Huttig, Arkansas, the daughter of Amos Virgil and Wilkie Matilda Frost.
 She was a member of Immanuel Baptist Church, where she was a member of the Tele-Bible Class.
 Previously, she had been a member of Central Baptist Church and Pike Avenue Baptist Church, both in North Little Rock.
 She was preceded in death by her first husband, A. J. Dolby, after 56 years of marriage; her second husband, John R. Hogan, after seven years of marriage; and her firstborn son, John F. Dolby at age 39, as well as three brothers and four sisters.
 Mrs. Hogan established an annuity and expressed her desire to “support the work of the College of Medicine of the University of Arkansas for Medical Sciences and in particular scholarships for students enrolled in the College of Medicine.”
 Upon termination of the annuity, the principal was distributed to establish the John R. and Wilkie Dolby Hogan Endowed Scholarship Fund.
 Her daughter, Annette Dolby Hester of Little Rock, stated it was her mother’s desire that scholarships be awarded to medical students on the basis of need and merit.
-The inaugural scholarship was awarded in 2012 to Tammy Binz of Charleston.
+The inaugural scholarship was awarded in 2012.

 Dr. W. Mage and Janet Honeycutt Memorial Scholarship